I've walked into a lot of BJJ academies over the years.

 That's what the invisible engine does.

 Build it before you need it.
-Because by the time you feel its absence, you're already in the cycle — and fighting your way back out is so much harder than building it right the first time.
+By the time you feel its absence, you're already in the cycle.
+And fighting your way back out is so much harder than building it right the first time.